awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

    1. **Networking platform**: Choose whether to launch instances into a VPC or EC2\-Classic, if applicable\.
 However, the network type and Availability Zone settings of the launch template are ignored for Amazon EC2 Auto Scaling in favor of the settings of the Auto Scaling group\.

-   1. **Security groups**: Choose one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html), or leave blank to configure one or more security groups as part of the network interface\.
+   1. **Security groups**: Choose one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html), or leave blank and configure one or more security groups as part of the network interface\.
 Each security group must be configured for the VPC that your Auto Scaling group will launch instances into\.
 If you're using EC2\-Classic, you must use security groups created specifically for EC2\-Classic\.

       If you don't specify any security groups in your launch template, Amazon EC2 uses the [default security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#DefaultSecurityGroup)\.
 By default, this security group doesn't allow inbound traffic from external networks\.